Secureaks/VulnerableSymfony/README.md

 - Sensitive endpoint intended to be used through SSRF on `/local`
 - Technical information disclosure on `/info.php`
 - Directory listing if using the option `Options +Indexes` on the vhost configuration

+## Credits

+This project is provided by [Secureaks](https://secureaks.com).

+## Contributing

+If you want to contribute to this project, fill free to open an issue or a pull request with your changes.

+## License

+This project is licensed under the ATTRIBUTION-NONCOMMERCIAL-SHAREALIKE 4.0 INTERNATIONAL (CC BY-NC-SA 4.0) license.

+You are free to:

+- Share — copy and redistribute the material in any medium or format
+- Adapt — remix, transform, and build upon the material

+The licensor cannot revoke these freedoms as long as you follow the license terms.

+Under the following terms:

+- Attribution — You must give appropriate credit , provide a link to the license, and indicate if changes were made .
+You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.
+- NonCommercial — You may not use the material for commercial purposes .
+- ShareAlike — If you remix, transform, or build upon the material, you must distribute your contributions under the same license as the original.

+No additional restrictions — You may not apply legal terms or technological measures that legally restrict others from doing anything the license permits.

+See the [LICENSE](LICENSE) file for details.